Almost Famous: Home media

 Almost Famous was released on DVD and VHS by DreamWorks Home Entertainment on March 13, 2001.
 In December 2001, an extended cut of the film, also known as the "Bootleg" or "Untitled" version, was released on DVD.
 The extended version has about 40 minutes of additional footage.

 In February 2006, Viacom (now known as Paramount Skydance) acquired the domestic rights to Almost Famous, along with the rights to all 58 other live-action films DreamWorks had released since 1997, following its $1.6 billion acquisition of the company's live-action film assets and television assets.
 A remastered Blu-ray and Ultra HD Blu-ray of both versions was released by Paramount Home Entertainment on July 13, 2021.

 Stage musical adaptation

-In 2018, Crowe said he was working on a stage musical adaptation of the film, in which he would pen the stage libretto and write the musical numbers with Tom Kitt.
-It premiered in San Diego at The Old Globe in 2019 and creative work continued during the COVID-19 pandemic.
-In June 2022, the musical announced that it will transfer to Broadway, with previews beginning September 13 and opening night scheduled for October 11, 2022.
+In 2018, Crowe wrote the stage musical adaptation of the film, and developed the musical numbers with Tom Kitt.
+It premiered in San Diego at The Old Globe in 2019 with creative work continuing during the COVID-19 pandemic.
+It moved to Broadway, premiering on November 3, 2022 and closed on January 8th, 2023.
 The cast of the production, directed by Jeremy Herrin, included newcomer Casey Likes (in his Broadway acting debut) as William Miller, Chris Wood as Russell Hammond, Anika Larsen as Elaine Miller, Solea Pfeiffer as Penny Lane, Drew Gehling as Jeff Bebe, Emily Schultheis as Anita Miller, Jana Djenne Jackson as Polexia Aphrodisia, Katie Ladner as Sapphire, Gerard Canonico as Dick Roswell and Rob Colletti as Lester Bangs.